News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 Can I watch "F9" at home in Canada?

-Not at this point, but there is a possibility that it could be made available on premium video on demand (PVOD) – also known as "Home Premiere", which typically involves a rental price of around $24.99 through a service like iTunes or Google Play – within a few weeks of its theatrical release, under agreements that Universal Pictures reached late in 2020 with cinema circuits including Cineplex in Canada.
+Since late 2020, Universal Pictures has released many of its new films on PVOD – also known as "Home Premiere", which typically involves a rental price of around $24.99 through a service like iTunes or Google Play – within a few weeks of its theatrical release, under agreements that Universal Pictures reached late in 2020 with cinema circuits including Cineplex in Canada.

 Under these agreements, Universal has agreed to theatrical exclusivity for at least the first three weekends (17 days) in release, but can then release movies to PVOD as well after the third weekend.
 This applies unless a release has more than US$50 million gross ticket sales at the "domestic" (North American) box office during its first weekend in which case the window must be at least 31 days (five weekends).

-With an opening-weekend North American box office of almost US$100 million, F9 will be in the latter category, meaning the earliest it could hit PVOD would be July 26.
+With an opening-weekend North American box office of almost US$100 million, F9 was placed in the latter category, meaning the earliest it could have been released to PVOD would have been July 26.

 When will "F9" be available on streaming in Canada?